- It's Alive - Part 1

-It's Alive! - Part 2
+- It's Alive - Part 2 (you are here!)

 The reason for me building this site, as well as learning web development, was in order to have my own platform with which I can show my design portfolio and talk openly about my thoughts on design and development.